Full-time EU student funding

 How to apply for fee support

 From the summer before you start your studies in September, you should be able to apply online for your fee support.

 Please check Information for NHS funded students from the NHS Business Services Authority, where information about the application process will be published from April onwards.

 Funding for non-healthcare degrees

-If you are studying a non-NHS degree programme, you can apply for a fee loan from the UK government to pay for your tuition fees each year.
+If you are studying a non-NHS degree programme, you can apply for a fee loan from Student Finance to pay for your tuition fees each year.
 The fee loan is paid directly to UWE after you have registered on your programme.

 Funding for living expenses

 If you meet certain residency requirements, your fee status may be 'home' (or UK resident) rather than EU.
 This means that you may get funding for your living costs on top of the financial help for your fees described above.
 That funding may come from the NHSBSA, Student Finance or the University.